 Unfortunately, choosing the right network mapping tool for your business isn’t easy.
 The market for network mapping software can leave buyers feeling overwhelmed by the sheer number of options.
 Do you need an open-source network mapping tool, a free network mapping tool, or a commercial network mapper?
 Though some of these considerations will be decided by preference, others will come down to the range of each tool’s features, their suitability for business use, and their overall user-friendliness.
 To help you make the right decision and to save you from spending hours trawling the internet for information, we’ve reviewed the best network topology tools on the market in this guide.
 To account for a diverse range of needs, we’ve included free network mapping tools, open-source network mapping tools, and commercial network mapping tools.

-Overall, SolarWinds® Network Topology Mapper comes most highly recommended.
-This network topology tool is well-suited for businesses small and large, as it provides a scalable but user-friendly network mapping solution.
-If you’d like to try SolarWinds Network Topology Mapper, a 14-day free trial is available.
-Read on to find out how other tools compare.
+Overall, SolarWinds® Network Topology Mapper is most highly recommended.
+This network topology tool is well suited for businesses small and large, as it provides a scalable but user-friendly network mapping solution.
+Alternatively, SolarWinds Network Performance Monitor helps not just with mapping but also with performance monitoring.
+Along with understanding your network and visualizing it for you, SolarWinds Network Performance Monitor helps you quickly detect, diagnose, and resolve network performance problems and outages.
+If you’d like to try these tools, free trials are available.

 What Is Network Mapping?

-Network mapping refers to a process involving logically and visually creating a map of a network to help users better understand how the different components connect.
+Network mapping refers to a process of creating a logical, visual map of a network to help users better understand how the different components connect.
 Network performance tools often include network mapping utilities because network mapping plays an important role in network optimization.
 There are also dedicated network mapping and network topology tools.